 Both bows were made from Sugar palm (Arenga obtusifolia) wood.
 ‘Langkap’ is the common name of this palm species in Bahasa Indonesia.
 Mentawai people call it ‘Poulah’.
 The wood is dark brown and extremely hard, tough, and rot-resistant.
 It is finely grained and can be carved without splintering.
 Sugar palm stems have a rigid sapwood ring surrounding the inner areas for storing starch.
 See this scientific paper.

-The thickest width at bow #1 was 2.3 cm / 0.9” at a depth of 1.7 cm / 0.67”, and it was very similar at bow #2.
+The thickest width at bow #1 was 2.3 cm / 0.9” at a depth of 1.7 cm / 0.67”, which was very similar to bow #2.
 So, both limbs were shaped very similarly on both bows; the design of the nock areas just differed.

 Nock areas of bow #1